How To Find The Curl Of A Vector Field

 Q: Can the curl of a vector field be zero everywhere?

 A: Yes, a vector field can have a curl of zero everywhere.
 Such a vector field is called irrotational.
-A classic example is a gradient field, where the vector field is the gradient of a scalar function.
+Day to day, a classic example is a gradient field, where the vector field is the gradient of a scalar function.
 Mathematically, curl (∇φ) = 0, where φ is a scalar field.

 Q: What does a high magnitude of curl indicate?